opsec-infosec/42-Devcontainer/Readme.md

 To run the devcontainer, open visual studio, hit F1, Remote-Containers: Rebuild and Reopen in Container This will build the devcontainer with all the requirments for developing in 42

+## 42 Header
+Open the 42.header.env file and change the user to you login name

+example:
+USER=dfurneau

+This will create a header for dfurneau.
+Change the dfurneau to your user login name.

 ## User and Directory Structure
 The directory opened (workspac) in vscode will be located under /home/vscode/src